 Federal Reserve System.
 The Bank is a member of the Federal Reserve System, which consists of 12 regional Federal Reserve Banks.
 As a member of the Federal Reserve System, the Bank is required to acquire and hold shares of capital stock in its regional Federal Reserve Bank, the Federal Reserve Bank of Chicago, in specified amounts.
-The Bank is also required to maintain noninterest-earning reserves against its transaction accounts, such as negotiable order of withdrawal and regular checking accounts.
-The balances maintained to meet the reserve requirements may be used to satisfy liquidity requirements imposed by the OCC's regulations.
-As of December 31, 2023, the Bank was in compliance with all of these requirements.
+As of December 31, 2024, the Bank was in compliance with these requirements.
 The FRB also provides a backup source of funding to depository institutions through the regional Federal Reserve Banks pursuant to section 10B of the Federal Reserve Act and Regulation A. In general, eligible depository institutions have access to three types of discount window credit: primary credit, secondary credit, and seasonal credit.
 All discount window loans must be collateralized to the satisfaction of the lending regional Federal Reserve Bank.

 Federal Home Loan Bank System.
 The Federal Home Loan Bank System, which consists of 11 regional Federal Home Loan Banks, provides a central credit facility primarily for member institutions.
 As a member of the FHLB, the Bank is required to acquire and hold shares of capital stock in the FHLB in specified amounts.
-As of December 31, 2023, the Bank was in compliance with this requirement.
+As of December 31, 2024, the Bank was in compliance with this requirement.